 Széchenyi Baths (Fürdő)

 The therapeutic waters of this neo-Baroque bathing bonanza will revitalize tired joints and set you up for a fulfilling day.
-That’s providing you don’t spend all your time being slow cooked in the hot pools, which will leave you seriously sleepy.
+That’s provided you don’t spend all your time being slow-cooked in the hot pools, which will leave you seriously sleepy.

 The most luxurious pool is the outdoor semi-circular one, from which steam dramatically rises in the cold of winter as locals play chess.